James Hong: 2000–2019

-Among Hong's other roles include in A.N.T.
+Hong's other roles included A.N.T.
 Farm, Mandarin in Super Robot Monkey Team Hyperforce Go!, and Professor Chang in Teen Titans.
 He made a cameo appearance on the television series Las Vegas as a presumed cheating monk.
 Hong also lent his voice to the Cartoon Network animation Chowder as Mung Daal's mentor in the "Won-Ton Bombs" episode.
 In 2006, Hong voiced the character Mayor Tong in Avatar: The Last Airbender in the second season's episode titled "Avatar Day" in addition to his previous role as Monk Tashi in the first-season episode "The Storm" in 2005.
-In 2006, he also voiced the character of the High Lama in the film Chill Out, Scooby-Doo!
+In 2006, he also voiced the character of the High Lama in the film Chill Out, Scooby-Doo!.

 Hong's voice also appeared as Colonel Zhou Peng in the video game Mercenaries: Playground of Destruction, Dr. Chang in Def Jam Icon (2007), Ancient Wu in True Crime: Streets of LA, and reprising his role as Chew in the Blade Runner video game.
-His most recent appearances were in the films Balls of Fury and The Day the Earth Stood Still.
-In 2008, he voiced Mr. Ping in Kung Fu Panda, the adoptive father of Po and was nominated for an Annie Award for his performance; he later reprised the role on Kung Fu Panda Holiday Special and won an Annie Award for Voice Acting in a Television Production.
-Furthermore, he and Lucy Liu have been collaborated in the feature film series and in the television series adaptation, Kung Fu Panda: Legends of Awesomeness.
+His later appearances were in the films Balls of Fury and The Day the Earth Stood Still.
+In 2008, he voiced Mr. Ping in Kung Fu Panda, the adoptive father of Po, and was nominated for an Annie Award for his performance; he later reprised the role on Kung Fu Panda Holiday Special and won an Annie Award for Voice Acting in a Television Production; he and Lucy Liu have collaborated in the feature film series and in the television series adaptation, Kung Fu Panda: Legends of Awesomeness.
 After the release of the third film, he stated that he hoped to continue in the role, though due to his advanced age he wanted the filmmakers to start work on it quickly.
 He would reprise the role again for the subsequent streaming series Kung Fu Panda: The Paws of Destiny and Kung Fu Panda: The Dragon Knight, as well as in Kung Fu Panda 4.
 In 2015, Hong voiced Azmorigan on Star Wars Rebels as well as the Sugi arms dealer Endente in an unfinished four-part story arc of Star Wars: The Clone Wars; the rough animatics of which were posted on the Star Wars website.